-Now we’re back to questions related to the U.S. citizen petitioning spouse.
+Now we're back to questions related to the U.S. petitioning spouse.

 Questions 1-5: These questions address two potential issues.
-First, USCIS wants to know (for obvious reasons) whether you already tried to petition for this immigrant, but had the petition denied.
+First, USCIS wants to know (for obvious reasons) whether you've already tried to petition for this immigrant, but had the petition denied.
 Second, USCIS wants to know if you have any history of petitioning other immigrants to come to the United States.
-As you can probably imagine, a petitioning spouse who has a history of short marriages to people whom he or she then helped to obtain green cards can expect a major marriage fraud investigation.
+As you can probably imagine, petitioning spouses who have a history of short marriages to people whom they then helped to obtain green cards can expect major marriage fraud investigations.
 Consult a lawyer before proceeding.

 Questions 6-9: These refer to other petitions being submitted simultaneously, (for example, for children from this or other marriages), so that USCIS can process the petitions together.

 Part 6.
 Petitioner's Statement, Contact Information, Declaration, and Signature

-The petitioning spouse must affirm that he or she understands and swears to the information in this petition, provide contact information, and sign here.
+The petitioning spouse must affirm that they understand and swear to the information in this petition, provide contact information, and sign here.

 Part 7.
 Interpreter's Contact Information, Certification, and Signature

 If you had help from a foreign-language interpreter in filling out the Form I-130, that person needs to fill in and sign this section.

 Part 8.
 Contact Information, Declaration, and Signature of Person Preparing This Petition if Other Than the Petitioner

-If the immigrant or spouse is filling this application unassisted, write N/A here.
-A little typing assistance or advice from a friend doesn’t count; the only people who need to complete this and sign the form are lawyers or agencies who fill out these forms on others’ behalf.
+If the petitioner is filling this application unassisted, write N/A here.
+A little typing assistance or advice from a friend doesn't count; the only people who need to complete this and sign the form are lawyers or agencies who fill out these forms on others' behalf.

 Part 9.
 Additional Information

 This provides added space, in case you need it to finish your answers to any of the questions.

 The I-130 petition asks you to submit supporting documents along with the form, including: